Contents

 Natural Light.

 Homes are becoming greener.
-Conserving energy is a major cornerstone of residential LEED accreditation.
-LEED houses use up to 30% less energy than non-LEED homes.
-Skylights bring free, tidy, natural light into houses, reducing the quantity of synthetic light needed in a home.
+Conserving energy is a significant cornerstone of residential LEED accreditation.
+LEED houses consume to 30% less energy than non-LEED homes.
+Skylights bring complimentary, clean, natural light into houses, reducing the amount of artificial light needed in a home.

 Heat Gain When Required.